Owning The Arts Conference: ‘Making Things Happen’

 Thurs 5 June 2014

 166 – 220 Holloway Road

 £40 / £20 Freelancers/ £10 (Students and unwaged)

-This year’s ‘Owning the Arts’ conference focuses on ‘Making Things Happen’ and sustainability in the arts in the 21st century.
-It is aimed at artists, arts managers, producers, educators, and community activists who want to share experiences and best practice.
-Keynote speakers will be Phelim McDermott, Co-Founder of Improbable theatre company and of Devoted and Disgruntled Open Space events and Bobby Baker, Artist and Artistic Director of Daily Life Ltd.
+This year’s ‘Owning the Arts’ conference focused on ‘Making Things Happen’ and sustainability in the arts in the 21st century.
+It was aimed at artists, arts managers, producers, educators, and community activists who wanted to share experiences and best practice.
+Keynote speakers were Phelim McDermott, Co-Founder of Improbable theatre company and of Devoted and Disgruntled Open Space events and Bobby Baker, Artist and Artistic Director of Daily Life Ltd.

 09.45am Welcome and Introductions

 09.50am The Rapporteur for the conference will explain the feedback procedures for the day

 10.00am Opening Session: Phelim McDermott, Co-Artistic Director, Improbable theatre company and Founder, Devoted & Disgruntled: “Devoted and Disgruntled: Creativity, Conversation and Self-organisation”

 11.00am Morning Breakout Sessions – Choose one of the following:

 Session A: Lois Keidan, Co-Founder and Director, Live Art Development Agency: “Do It Yourself the Live Art Way”